baileySoobinPark/vv/reference/VerifyName Integration Steps/verifyname-api-implementation/verifyname-verification-api/verifyname-request-verification.md

 ---
 title: VerifyName API
 excerpt: >
-  This API must be implemented by your VASP to perform the owner verification.
+  This API must be implemented by your VASP to **perform the owner verification**.

   Its primary purpose is to verify whether the Beneficiary and the Originator are the same individual.